Aselsan GOKDENIZ: Ammunition

 In the anti-missile role it uses ATOM 35mm airburst ammunition from Aselsan.
 This round ejects tungsten pellets at a predetermined distance.
 It is a smart ammunition which has a base fuse.
 Together with the ability of precise time counting and the capability of being programmed during firing by taking muzzle velocity into consideration automatically sets the fuse to detonate the round as it approaches a pre-set distance from the target.
 Whilst a single pellet is too small to do major damage in itself, the accumulation of damage from multiple strikes is designed to destroy wings and control surfaces, sensors and aerodynamics, causing the target to crash.
 According to Aselsan, the ammunition is resistant against electromagnetic jamming.
-On the other hand, HEI ammunition designed to impart energy and therefore damage to its target in one or both of two ways: via a high-explosive charge and/or via its incendiary (fire-causing) effects.
-They caused fires, which on ships can be difficult to extinguish.